Brazil and Mexico still without auto pact, talks to continue

-MEXICO CITY (Reuters) - After two days of negotiations, Mexico and Brazil have still not reached an agreement on an auto pact and will continue discussions in the second week of March, the Mexican government said on Friday.
+MEXICO CITY, Feb 27 (Reuters) - After two days of negotiations, Mexico and Brazil have still not reached an agreement on an auto pact and will continue discussions in the second week of March, the Mexican government said on Friday.

 The accord, signed in 2012, limits the export of vehicles from Mexico to Brazil.